SamsungSAILMontreal/ForestDiffusion/README.md

 As always, note that from the code refactoring and cleaning, the randomness will be different, so expect to get slightly different numbers than the exact ones from the paper.

+We also provide the code for the complete replication of the LaTex tables and plots.
+This makes it easy to try your own method or add a dataset and obtain a new results table and plots.
+The output files with all the results and the R scripts to make the tables from the output files are in the *Results* folder.
+The R code could be cleaner, but adding your own method or datasets should be relatively straightforward.
+Once the tables are done, you can then make the plots using this [notebook](https://colab.research.google.com/drive/1T_S4xk7hb4EoL_BJJmKNMLOzJMtweqC8?usp=sharing).

 ## For regular usage on your dataset